cegrif01/geocoding/Blog.md

     }
 }
 ```
+Repositories only exist to be used by Services/Actions, so they will always be composed of the repository.
+We will pass in an AddressDataRepositoryInterface into the constructor of the Action instead of the concrete implementation of CensusBureauApiRepository.
+The way we go about getting lat/long could change.
+There are hundreds if not thousands of apis that offer this service.

-The other reason our Actions/Services classes encapsulate the repositories is we might want to use
-Actions/Services to be used in another module within our codebase.
+The other reason our Actions/Services classes encapsulate the repositories is we might want to use Actions/Services to be used in another module within our codebase.
 It's important we don't access
 Domain Logic or Infrastructure details from another module.
-It must go through our Actions/Services
+It must go through our Actions/Services first.
-first.
 So they act as a gatekeeper for a module of code.
-This will make a lot more sense
-when we add the distance features in the next article.
+This will make a lot more sense when we add the distance features in the next article.

+# Pain Points
 Let's take the time to go over some pain points and how to fix them.
-The first let's address the super awkward calling of
-the ConvertAddressIntoLatAndLongAction.php class.
+The first let's address the super awkward calling of the ConvertAddressIntoLatAndLongAction.php class.
 In order to instantiate this class, you'll need to do something like this:

 ```
         /** @var ConvertAddressIntoLatAndLongAction $addressConverter */